 The Sea Monster of Santa Cruz

-The story of the sea monster is given in Randall Reinsted’s 1975 book which is entitled Shipwrecks and Sea Monsters.
-It is also prominently featured in the November, 1989 issue of Skin Diver magazine which discusses the Monterey Submarine Canyon.
-This mysterious underwater trench extends many miles into the Pacific and is one of the least studied ocean chasms.
-But sonar readings have confirmed depths of up to 3,600 m (11,800 ft) below surface level, making it largest submarine canyon along the coast of North America.
-The depth and nutrient availability (due to the regular influx of nutrient-rich sediment) makes it a perfect habitat for a variety of deep sea organisms.
+The head of the monster was eventually removed and the skull is archived at the California Academy of Sciences (see left).
+Scientists at the Academy concluded that the monster was a rare type of large beaked whale, Berardius bairdi.
+While the lack of teeth, bluntness of the beak, elongated neck and multiple body appendages are problematic for the whale interpretation, the skull morphology and whale-like tail are problematic for the plesiosaur interpretation.
+Since whales are readily observed today, we know a lot more about them than plesiosaurs.
+Perhaps the Monster of Santa Cruz is an animal species not yet described and known by science.
+The story of this sea monster and the photos to the right are from Randall Reinsted’s 1975 book entitled Shipwrecks and Sea Monsters.
+In one photo a cautious monster investigator is seen holding a rifle!
+The monster was also prominently featured in the November, 1989 issue of Skin Diver magazine which discussed the Monterey Submarine Canyon.
+This mysterious underwater trench extends many miles into the Pacific and is one of the least studied ocean chasms (bottom left).
+But multiple sonar readings have confirmed depths of up to 3,600 m (11,800 ft) below surface level, making it the largest submarine canyon along the coast of North America.
+It is comparable in size to the Grand Canyon, with canyon walls rising about a mile from the sea floor.
+The depth and nutrient availability (due to the regular influx of nutrient-rich sediment) makes it a perfect habitat for a rich variety of deep sea organisms.